roofrack/tmux-session-maker/README.md

 a server, and/or what ever other applications your current project needs.

 The setup comes from a premade script file that you will be given the option to edit to get the setup you want.
-Just add/delete options and applications needed by adding or commenting out lines in the setup file.
+Just add/delete options and applications needed by adding or commenting out lines in this setup file.
 If you choose not to save/edit this session setup file than tmux opens a REPL to run code.
 On my system I have a keyboard shortcut setup to run code in the tmux pane below.

-This file can then be run again to reset the session back up after a system reboot or when ever the tmux server is killed.
+The setup file can then be run again to reset the session back up after a system reboot or when ever the tmux server is killed.
 To get started just enter a file to edit.

 An option will be given to delete session setup files (if they exist) whenever the tmux kill-server command is run (which I have saved as an alias 'tka' in .bashrc 'tmux kill all').
 Its very quick and easy to set up and delete session setup files and tmux sessions using these two scripts.

-TODO: Make the ui more user friendly.
-It is very quick and easy if you already understand tmux commands but could be improved to only show the disired user input options rather than all the other stuff such as variables and commands not directly related to user inputs.

 ### :zap: Requirements